crl/SourceMapMerge/README.md

 # SourceMapMerge
-ts create SourceMap Merge to single file
+Merge the SourceMap created by TS into a single file